Beneficial Microorganisms in Agriculture

 - Bacillus thuringenesis – BT is a beneficial microbe that produces a crystal.
 This crystal is toxic to larvae of the species Lepidoptera (butterflies and moths).
 Examples of insects controlled are armyworm, cotton bollworm, and tomato hornworm.

-- Trichoderma sp – a number of different species of Trichoderma can biologically several fungal diseases such as fusarium and wilt diseases.
+- Trichoderma species – a number of different species of Trichoderma can biologically several fungal diseases such as fusarium and wilt diseases.

 - Trichoderma sp – a number of different species of Trichoderma can biologically control a number of different types of nematodes such as root-knot nematode.

 Mycorrhizae are fungi that grow in association with plant roots in a symbiotic relationship.
 This relationship is beneficial to both parties.
 The plant receives additional nutrients and allows the plant to withstand certain environmental stresses.

 Custom Biologicals – Beneficial Microorganisms in Agriculture